camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

   <summary><h4>IAM Permissions</h4></summary>
   <p>

-A minimum set of permissions is required to gain access to an EKS cluster.
-These two permissions allow a user to execute `aws eks update-kubeconfig` to update the local `kubeconfig` with cluster access to the EKS cluster.
+A minimum set of permissions is required to gain access to an AWS EKS cluster.
+These two permissions allow a user to execute `aws eks update-kubeconfig` to update the local `kubeconfig` with cluster access to the AWS EKS cluster.

-The policy should look as follows and can be restricted further to specific EKS clusters if required:
+The policy should look as follows and can be restricted further to specific AWS EKS clusters if required:

 ```shell
 cat <<EOF >./policy-eks.json